Tracykemboi/shopping-list/README.md

 Install Dependencies:
 Make sure you have Node.js installed.
-Run npm install to install the necessary dependencies.

 Run the App:
-Open your browser and go to http://localhost:3000.
+Open your browser and go to https://interactiveshoppinglist.netlify.app

 Code Explanation
 HTML (index.html)